Peng-Rao/ACA_notes/main.typ

 - If the branch outcome at the end of `ID` stage will be taken $arrow.double.long$ the *prediction was incorrect*.
 In this case, we need to *flush* the instruction already fetched (it is turned into a `nop`) and need to *fetch* the instruction at the branch target address $arrow.double.long$ *one branch penalty cycle*.

 === Branch Always Taken
-Predition taken at the end of the `IF` stage.
+Prediction taken at the end of the `IF` stage.
-- If the branch outcome at the end of `ID` stage will be taken $arrow.double.long$ *the predition was correct* $arrow.double.long$ *no branch penalty cycles*.
+- If the branch outcome at the end of `ID` stage will be taken $arrow.double.long$ *the prediction was correct* $arrow.double.long$ *no branch penalty cycles*.
 - If the branch outcome at the end of `ID` stage will be not taken $arrow.double.long$ *misprediction*.
 In this case, we need to *flush* the instruction already fetched (it is turned into a `nop`) and need to *fetch* the next instruction $arrow.double.long$ *one branch penalty cycle*.

 #figure(